What is CreateAction?

 Together, they partner to:

-Recruit employers working in CED and the Friendship Centre Movement (FCM) to provide 6-month work placements for youth
+- Recruit employers working in the social economy to provide 6-month work placements for youth

 Funding is limited and administered through an application process based on criteria listed below.

 NAFC is accepting applications from FCs/PTAs for the final cohort of CreateAction.
 See important application information, dates and deadlines below.

 - Application period: March 21-April 8, 2022 at 1:00pm EDT

 - Employer orientation: April 27, 2022 at 12:00-2:00pm EDT

 - Placement dates and hourly wage: June 6-December 2, 2022 at $20.00/hour, including Mandatory Employment Related Costs (MERCs) and statutory benefits

 Employer applications will be assessed and reviewed in-house based on the commitment to the principle that CreateAction is first and foremost a program designed to support youth facing barriers to employment and as such, employers must demonstrate a willingness to hire a youth who is a best fit for the program goals and commit to supporting and accommodating the needs of youth and are open to increasing organizational capacity accordingly.

 Additional criteria including the following:

 - Relevance of proposed work experience to the social economy that aligns with the level of a youth facing barriers to employment, and be willing to adapt the position based on the skills/abilities of the youth